Archery

 Supporting archery ranges

-Today, more than 200 archery ranges have been designed, constructed, renovated or opened to public fully supported by excise tax funding, like Alabama’s impressive network of 17 community archery parks.
+Today, more than 200 archery ranges have been designed, constructed, renovated or opened to public fully supported by federal excise tax funding, like Alabama’s impressive network of 17 community archery parks.

 A girl in hijab shooting a bow